 - It rains a lot in Bocas.
 March through December are the wettest months.
 Know that you will definitely get some rain during your stay, unless you go between September and October.

 - Bring a good mosquito repellant.
-There are not that many mosquitos but after 4pm the sand flies will come out and it can be quite annoying.
+There are not that many mosquitos but after 4pm the sand flies will definitely come after you.

 - Best Pizza is at Ciao Pizza and best breakfast is at Cafe del Mar.
 Both located in Isla Colón.